bcmi/Image-Harmonization-Dataset-iHarmony4/README.md

 - ### HCOCO

-[HCOCO](https://pan.baidu.com/s/1cjDBYWZYiqKgFNPL62LLEg) , containing 50k synthesized composite images, is generated based on [**Microsoft COCO**](<http://cocodataset.org/>) dataset.
+[**HCOCO**](https://pan.baidu.com/s/1cjDBYWZYiqKgFNPL62LLEg) , containing 50k synthesized composite images, is generated based on [Microsoft COCO](<http://cocodataset.org/>) dataset.
 The foreground region is corresponding object segmentation mask provided from COCO.
 Within the foreground region, the appearance of COCO image is edited using various color transfer methods.

 - ### HAdobe5k

-[HAdobe5k](https://pan.baidu.com/s/1EnaKSLfr_CTn6CbyQeEyMg) is generated based on [**MIT-Adobe FiveK**](<http://data.csail.mit.edu/graphics/fivek/>) dataset.
+[**HAdobe5k**](https://pan.baidu.com/s/1EnaKSLfr_CTn6CbyQeEyMg) is generated based on [MIT-Adobe FiveK](<http://data.csail.mit.edu/graphics/fivek/>) dataset.
 Provided with 6 editions of the same image, we manually segment the foreground region and exchange foregrounds between 2 versions.

 - ### HFlickr

-We collected 5460 images from [**Flickr**](<https://www.flickr.com/>).
-After manually segmenting the foreground region, we use the same method as HCOCO to generate [HFlickr](https://pan.baidu.com/s/1EMUBmQWwQbUEOfFMIPsRxg) sub-dataset.
+We collected 5460 images from [Flickr](<https://www.flickr.com/>).
+After manually segmenting the foreground region, we use the same method as HCOCO to generate [**HFlickr**](https://pan.baidu.com/s/1EMUBmQWwQbUEOfFMIPsRxg) sub-dataset.

 - ### Hday2night

-[Hday2night](https://pan.baidu.com/s/1ia_P3-cmjwbpsfszntbTmQ) is generated based on [**day2night**](https://pan.baidu.com/s/1bCtVhhtb_EDool_UnN2Bjw) dataset.
+[**Hday2night**](https://pan.baidu.com/s/1ia_P3-cmjwbpsfszntbTmQ) is generated based on [day2night](https://pan.baidu.com/s/1bCtVhhtb_EDool_UnN2Bjw) dataset.
 We manually segment the foreground region, which is cropped and overlaid on another image captured on a different time.